 While the change may be beneficial overall, the power Gmail has over the email system raises concerns.
 When Gmail makes a change to their policies, all email servers must comply, even if they do not agree with the changes.
 In this case, however, we think that the measures Google is pushing for are beneficial for all, and we support this change.

 In 2014, a similar unannounced policy change by another big player (Yahoo) caused millions of mailing lists to stop working.
 This effectively broke all mailing list communication with these large email providers.
 You can check more at: Yahoo email anti-spoofing policy breaks mailing lists.

 ICDSoft customers were affected as well, and we immediately applied a patch to our mailing list software which resolved the issue.

+In short, you simply need to turn on email authentication for your account.
 Every new ICDSoft customer gets DKIM and SPF enabled by default.
 Combined with our generous disk space offerings, advanced anti-spam protection and low prices, this makes us a preferable choice for many email users.
 And we also offer Free Migration with every account (which includes Email).